 With a patient:

 - Physical exam findings

-- Imaging Results like CT computed tomography scan, MRI magnetic resonance imaging or a nerve test like an EMG electromyography test all can help in finding the source of the pain.
+- Imaging Results like CT computed tomography scan, MRI magnetic resonance imaging, or a nerve test like an EMG electromyography test can help find the source of the pain.

 - The Duration of symptoms

 - Any Additional treatment